RamyaVenkatesh/agent-tars/README.md

 ## License

 This project is designed for professional business use.
 Ensure compliance with Anthropic's terms of service and Google API terms when deploying.

-## Support

-For issues or questions:
-1. Check the troubleshooting section
-2. Review Claude API documentation
-3. Verify Google API setup if using calendar/email features